MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-429-Certification-Compliance-Enforcement-Consumer-Products-Commercial-Industrial-Equipment/subpart-B-Certification/section-429.53.md

 ![](/graphics/er28de16.000.gif)

-And *x/\>* is the sample mean; n is the number of samples; and xi is the ith sample, or,
+And *x* is the sample mean; n is the number of samples; and xi is the ith sample, or,

 (*2*) The lower 95 percent confidence limit (LCL) of the true mean divided by 0.95, where:

 ![](/graphics/er28de16.001.gif)

-And *x/\>* is the sample mean; s is the sample standard deviation; n is the number of samples; and t0.95 is the t statistic for a 95% one-tailed confidence interval with n-1 degrees of freedom (from appendix A to subpart B).
+And *x* is the sample mean; s is the sample standard deviation; n is the number of samples; and t0.95 is the t statistic for a 95% one-tailed confidence interval with n-1 degrees of freedom (from appendix A to subpart B).

 (C) The represented value of net capacity shall be the average of the capacities measured for the sample selected.